SharePoint/sp-dev-docs/docs/solution-guidance/Data-storage-options-in-SharePoint-Online.md

 9. In a text editor of your choice, open the northwind.sql SQL script that is provided with the  [Core.DataStorageModels](https://github.com/SharePoint/PnP/tree/master/Samples/Core.DataStorageModels) sample.

-10. Copy the text in the northwind.sql file and paste it into the **SQL Query window** in the SQL Server Management Studio, and then choose **Execute**.
+10. Copy the text in the northwind.sql file and paste it into the **SQL Query** window in SQL Server Management Studio, and then choose **Execute**.

 11. In the **Object Explorer**, open the shortcut menu for (right-click) the **Northwind** database, select **Tasks**, and then select **Deploy Database to SQL Azure**.